Skull Heads: Plot

 In the basement of their castle in Rome, Italy, Naomi Arkoff is tortured on a rack by her father Carver, "this" time for having a cell phone.
 Untying her, he warns that next time her punishment won't be slow and painful.
 She runs upstairs screaming: "I can run faster than you!" over and over.

 The next afternoon, Carver's wife Lisbeth questions what he did to Naomi.
-At lunch Carver tells his mentally retarded half brother Peter that the lamb they're eating is Sophia, for whom Peter has an affection.
+At lunch Carver tells his intellectually disabled half brother Peter that the lamb they're eating is Sophia, for whom Peter has an affection.
 Naomi cheers him up with her toy horse.
 Lisbeth takes a tray of food upstairs to her father and reads Edgar Allan Poe's "From Childhood's Hour" to him.
 She alerts him that his guardian angels are in the room, shown to be small creatures with big skulls.

 Naomi tells Lisbeth she wants to get away to college and meet people and do exciting things.
 Lisbeth tries to dissuade her, telling about Naomi's grandmother who went to see the circus when Lisbeth was a baby and didn't come back.
 When Lisbeth was a teenager the circus returned and Lisbeth saw her mother in the circus performing acrobatics.
 Lisbeth finds an iPod under Naomi's pillow, but allows Naomi to keep it so long as her father doesn't know.

 The next morning Kimi, L.J., and Jensen arrive, Hollywood producers scouting locations.
 Carver tears up Kimi's business card telling Uncle Peter to escort them out.
 Naomi gathers up the card, sneaks a cell phone from a delivery boy, and invites the trio to dinner.

 Having calmed her father over having guests, everyone settles for the meal when they hear something.
 The family explains it's "the protectors".
 The Romans buried the dead in catacombs and built the castle above to guard against grave robbers.
 The "Skull Heads" are born of witchcraft to protect the dead from violation.